 Producer Prices in Canada averaged 54.07 points from 1956 until 2021, reaching an all time high of 115.20 points in July of 2021 and a record low of 13.30 points in February of 1956.
 This page provides the latest reported value for - Canada Producer Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Producer Prices - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices in Canada is expected to be 123.52 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices in Canada to stand at 119.00 in 12 months time.
-In the long-term, the Canada Producer Prices is projected to trend around 139.39 Index Points in 2020, according to our econometric models.
+Producer Prices in Canada is expected to be 111.69 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Producer Prices is projected to trend around 112.99 points in 2022 and 115.25 points in 2023, according to our econometric models.